freddyb/webext-discard-tab/CONTRIBUTING.md

 ### Roadmap and future plans
-I'm thinking of adding a feature that automatically goes through tabs and freezes those that haven't been used in a long while.
+I'm thinking of adding a feature that automatically goes through tabs and discards (freezes) those that haven't been used in a long while.
 The steps towards that are:
 - Figuring out how to identify a tab's last usage.
 - Store tab's last use time in the add-on and keep it updated, when the user clicks a tab.